 Explore the history of San Francisco through fashion.
 Featuring one of the most iconic collections of 20th- and 21st-century women’s clothing in the United States, this exhibition includes 100 collection highlights, along with local loans of high fashion and haute couture.
 The first major presentation of our costume collection in over 35 years, it showcases designs from French couturiers, Japanese avant-garde designers, and other pillars of the fashion industry, including Christian Dior, Alexander McQueen, Christopher John Rogers, Comme des Garçons, and Rodarte.
-The designs on display, many never shown before, reflect San Francisco’s long-standing tradition of self-expression through fashion.
+The designs on view, many never shown before, reflect San Francisco’s long-standing tradition of self-expression through fashion.

 Have you ever wished you could try on the fashions you see in museum exhibitions?
 Well, now you can.
 Snapchat Augmented Reality Mirrors let you try on three iconic looks from our collection.
 The outfits, featured in Fashioning San Francisco: A Century of Style, include a 1955 “Soirée de Paris” dress by Yves Saint Laurent, a 1985 lamé outfit by San Francisco–designer Kaisik Wong, and a 1987 velvet gown by Valentino.
-With the help of Snap’s AR technology, the ensembles adapt to all body shapes and sizes, making an experience that’s truly for everyone.

 Developed by the Fine Arts Museums of San Francisco in partnership with Snapchat.